leplusorg/ristretto/README.md

 For instructions on how to install `cosign`, please read this [documentation](https://docs.sigstore.dev/cosign/system_config/installation/).

-### GPG
+### GnuPG

-Having GPG signature is a requirement to publish artifacts to Maven Central.
-You can verify the GPG signature using the following [public key 3F147B345EADE8C92DA0C0006B1B9BE54C155617](https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x6b1b9be54c155617).
-I recommend that you verify the GPG signature of all your dependencies:
+Having PGP signature is a requirement to publish artifacts to Maven Central.
+You can verify the PGP signature using the following [public key 3F147B345EADE8C92DA0C0006B1B9BE54C155617](https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x6b1b9be54c155617).
+I recommend that you verify the PGP signature of all your dependencies:

 - [Maven](https://www.simplify4u.org/pgpverify-maven-plugin/)
 - [Gradle](https://docs.gradle.org/current/userguide/dependency_verification.html)